IBM/aspera-cli/README.md

 In examples below, command line operations are shown using Bash.

 ## Quick Start
-For instance, to use the CLI on Aspera Files:

-* Install the gem and its dependencies and initialize a configuration file:
+First, install the gem and its dependencies, this requires Ruby v2.0+, and initialize a configuration file:

 ```bash
 $ gem install asperalm
 $ aslmcli config init
 ```

-* This creates a dummy configuration file: `$HOME/.aspera/aslmcli/config.yaml`
+This creates a dummy configuration file: `$HOME/.aspera/aslmcli/config.yaml`

+The use of the configuration file is not mandatory, all parameters can be set on command line, but the configuration file provides a way to define default values, especially for authentication parameters.
+For Faspex, Shares, Node, Console, only username/password and url is required.

+To use the CLI with Aspera Files, a possibility is to do the following (jwt auth):

 * Create a private/public key pair, as specified in section: Private/Public Keys